gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

 The  [PageView](https://api.flutter.dev/flutter/widgets/PageView-class.html)  widgets can have multiple pages attached to it.
 It auto scrolls to them when user swipes left or right on the screen.
 More info about this widget can be found on official youtube channel: https://www.youtube.com/watch?v=J1gE9xvph-A&feature=emb_title

-As I usually do, before starting creating the layout of the widgets, I create the smallest possible Widget API which can satisfy my needs:
+Before starting creating the layout of the widgets, I usually create the smallest possible Widget API which can satisfy my needs:

-- Have arrow buttons to go left/right
+- Buttons to go left/right
-- Main Content can be any widget
+- Main Content views can be any widgets
-- Title Navigation view can be any widget
+- Navigation views can be any widgets
-- Amount of title and main content widgets must be identical
+- List size of navigation and main content widgets must be identical

 This can be achieved by having only two collections as the input properties for the new Widget: